Global relaxation of bistable solutions for gradient systems in one unbounded spatial dimension: Stability at one end of space

-This quantity will play the role of a ``firewall'', in the sense that its approximate decrease will enable to control the solution in the part of space where it is not too far from the minimum $0_{\rr^n}$ (and consequently to control the flux term in the derivative of the localized energy in the next \namecref{sec:spat_asympt}).
+\end{lemma} \begin{proof} Both inequalities \cref{coerc_fire,coerc_fire_hone} follow from inequality \cref{def_weight_en_V_dag}. \end{proof} The function $\fff(\bar x,t)$ will play the role of a ``firewall'', in the sense that its approximate decrease will enable to control the solution in the part of space where it is not too far from the minimum point $0_{\rr^d}$ (and consequently to control the flux term in the derivative of the localized energy in the next \namecref{sec:spat_asympt}).
 The notation $\fff$ relates to this interpretation.
-This approximate decrease is formalized by the following lemma.
+This approximate decrease is formalized by the next lemma.